ronny-rentner/ultraimport/readme.md

 ```

-### Example 10:
+### 9) Integrate with normal imports

-After creating the `fruit` namespace package as a side effect of the import,
+After creating the `fruit` namespace package as a side effect of the import, you can use it to do classical imports.
-we can use it to do classical imports; remember the __path__ of `fruit` points to `red`,
+Remember that the `fruit` package points to the directory `red`.
-the parent directory of the cherry.py module we have imported.

 ```python
 from some.fruit.strawberry import Strawberry
 # <class 'some.fruit.strawberry.Strawberry'>
 ```

-### Example 11:
+### 10) Create virtual namespace package

-You could also explicitly create a virtual namespace pointing to the directory 'yellow'
+You could also explicitly create a virtual namespace pointing to the directory 'yellow'.
+Note that `__dir__` in the path below refers to the parent folder of the file that is executing the import.

 ```python
 yellow_ns = ultraimport.create_ns_package('yellow', '__dir__/../yellow')
 # <module 'yellow' (<_frozen_importlib_external._NamespaceLoader object at 0x7fba8de36920>)>
 ```

-### Example 12:
 For further imports, the package_name `yellow` must be used as provided as the first argument.

 ```python
 from yellow import lemon
 # <module 'yellow.lemon' from '/home/ronny/Projects/py/ultraimport/examples/working/quickstart/yellow/lemon.py'>
 ```

-### Example 13:
-Let's add some other module from a different directory to our virtual package
+Let's add some other module `cherry.py` from a different directory to our virtual package.
+After
+you have added the module to the package, you can again use normal Python imports
+to access it.

 ```python
 ultraimport('__dir__/../red/cherry.py', package='yellow')
 from yellow.cherry import Cherry